josh-helpert/elder/docs/syntax.markdown

 Destructuring is useful as it allows us to deal directly with the structure of data and is generally more terse.

-With our current syntax there's a problem. `=` is a higher precedence than `,`.
+With our current syntax the problem is that `=` is a higher precedence than `,`.
 This means code like:
 ```
 x, y = 1, z
 ```

-is parsed as:
+is intepreted as:
 ```
 x
 y = 1